A website about algebraic functions

 - Section 9: Finite power series (polynomials)

-- Section 10: Radius of Convergence of Algebraic Power Series
+- Section 10: Region of Convergence of annular power expansions of Algebraic functions

 - Section 11: Riemann Surfaces